JuliaTinkey/Project-4-Home-Image-Classification/README.md

   2. Build a neural network to classify the home types.
   3. Test the model to evaluate accuracy and make improvements.
   4. Use HTML to build a website to classify an image: the website will allow someone to upload an image which will then classify the image among the Modern or Traditional style.
+  5. Used Railway to help build / access the webiste: https://github.com/robotscott94/Image-Classification-Backend

 Applications/Tools:
   1. Machine Learning: